zulip/zulip/docs/testing-with-casper.md

 # Web frontend black-box casperjs tests

 These live in `frontend_tests/casper_tests/`.
-This is a "black box" test; we load the frontend in a real (headless) browser, from a real dev server, and simulate UI interactions like sending messages, narrowing, etc.
+This is a "black box" test; we load the frontend in a real (headless) browser, from a real (development) server, and simulate UI interactions like sending messages, narrowing, etc.

 Since this is interacting with a real dev server, it can catch backend bugs as well.